vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - A stop order with a size override linked to an existing order that is no longer active will not update the order size of the triggered order. (<a name="0014-ORDT-126" href="#0014-ORDT-126">0014-ORDT-126</a>)
 - A stop order with a size override linked to the position of the trader will use the current position as an override of the triggered order size. (<a name="0014-ORDT-127" href="#0014-ORDT-127">0014-ORDT-127</a>)
 - All stop orders with a position size override should be cancelled if the trader's position flips sides (long->short or short->long). (<a name="0014-ORDT-128" href="#0014-ORDT-128">0014-ORDT-128</a>)
+- A stop order with a size override linked to an order, where the linked order is cancelled before trading any volume, should also be cancelled. (<a name="0014-ORDT-129" href="#0014-ORDT-129">0014-ORDT-129</a>)
+- A stop order with a size override linked to an order, where the linked order is cancelled after trading some portion of volume, should be converted to a stop order of a fixed size equal to the volume of the order traded prior to cancellation. (<a name="0014-ORDT-130" href="#0014-ORDT-130">0014-ORDT-130</a>)
+- A stop order with a size override linked to an order, where the linked order trades fully, should be converted to a stop order of a fixed size equal to the full volume of the order. (<a name="0014-ORDT-131" href="#0014-ORDT-131">0014-ORDT-131</a>)

 ## Perpetuals